-Equilibrium allocation of risky assets is Pareto efficient relative to \succsim_h .
-Given the endowments r^h and available technologies Y^j , there is no attainable reallocation of inputs to firms j or of contingent commodity outputs to households h that would move some household h higher in its ranking of portfolios, \succsim_h , without moving some other household h' lower in its ranking of portfolios, $\succsim{h'}$.
+Equilibrium allocation of risky assets is Pareto efficient relative to $\succsim_h$ .
+Given the endowments $r^h$ and available technologies $Y^j$ , there is no attainable reallocation of inputs to firms j or of contingent commodity outputs to households h that would move some household h higher in its ranking of portfolios, $\succsim_h$ , without moving some other household h' lower in its ranking of portfolios, $\succsim{h'}$ .
 This means that the allocation of risk bearing among households is Pareto efficient, an efficient allocation of risk bearing.
 There is no rearrangement of the risky assets, the contingent commodities, among households that would be Pareto improving in terms of household portfolio preferences.
 Ex ante efficiency distinct from ex post efficiency.

 Described in the literature as "a full set of Arrow-Debreu futures contracts" or "a full set of Arrow-Debreu contingent commodities".
-Too many markets.
-See literature on GEI, general equilibrium with incomplete markets.
+Again, there is no reopening of markets over time --- unless the event tree changes or subjective conditional probabilities change. .